Tavi – The Kingdom of Tonga's Legendary Ascetic

 “Tomasi,” one man said, “I was on Tafahi and walked around to where Tavi lives.
 He lives like an animal.”

 I too was curious.
-Tafahi is a volcanic ash cone that shoots straight out of the ocean to a summit of 550 meters (1800 feet) and looms down on flat Niuatoputapu which is 8 kilometers (five miles) away.
-Often I would stare at Tafahi, watching the clouds move around the summit of the island, and wonder what Tavi was doing, but by the time November came and the school year was almost over, I still had not heard anything from him.
+Tafahi is a volcanic ash cone that shoots straight out of the ocean to a summit of 550 meters (1800 feet) and looms down on flat Niuatoputapu which is 8 kilometers away.
+Often I would stare at Tafahi, watching the clouds move around the summit, and wonder what Tavi was doing, but by the time November came and the school year was almost over, I still had not heard anything from him.
 Then one day he appeared unannounced at my school with his bedroll and basket.
-I put him and his things in my one-room Tongan fale (coconut-leaf house) and went back to teaching.

 “What message?”